 Here then is the full and most beautiful rendition of “Kol Nidre” from the Papal Concert to Commemorate the Shoah – the first official Vatican commemoration of the murder of six million Jews by the Nazis during World War II.
 It took place, again, at the request of Pope Saint John Paul II in the Sala Nervi at the Vatican on April 7, 1994.
 Lyrics to the song (in Hebrew and in English) are below the video.

 Beloved, I just watched this video and wanted to get it to you right away.
 Michael Matt, Editor of The Remnant Newspaper/Remnant TV (and “Voice of the Family” for whom he is speaking), to my mind, exemplifies everything that is right with the Church and with “the Faith once delivered to the saints” against which the gates of hell will not prevail.

 Our love and prayers to you all on this Eve of the Amazon Synod.

-Mother Miriam of the Lamb of God, O.S.B.
+God bless you, Mother Miriam of the Lamb of God, O.S.B.